datanav/docs/technical/tripletex-wave.rst

 Tripletex Department to Wave Customer
 -------------------------------------
-Every Tripletex Department will be synchronized with a Wave Customer.
+Before any synchronization can take place, a link between a Tripletex Department and a Wave Customer must be established.

+A new Wave Customer will be created from a Tripletex Department if it is connected to a Tripletex Contact, Customer, Employee, Supplier, or Department that is synchronized into Wave.

 Once a link between a Tripletex Department and a Wave Customer is established, it will keep in sync between the two systems, regardless of where it is edited.